ivn-cote/eco/README.md

 *The problem* though is that there are too many polyfills.

 Once we need polyfill for library code, we already have it on SPA level.

+Let's consider the second possible way of `library` using — as a prepared script. *Roolup failed to insert all required polyfills on the build stage.*